MarkCallow/gyp/README.md

 `vs-tool` to support anything more modern than Visual Studio 2010.

 No. 3 may be submitted in future.

+No. 4 bug fixes been submitted to Google.

 No. 5 is not yet complete.